By Kathryn Kosmides

 The Grand Takeaways

-The best trade show giveaways start by understanding your target buyer at every trade show and conference.
+The best trade show giveaways start by understanding your target buyer at every conference and trade show.
 Avoid the pitfalls of bad swag by leveling up your research, budget, and strategy.
 Focus on looking beyond plastic products and focus on trade show giveaways that provide real value to your prospects and treat your swag as an opportunity to increase ROI rather than something you have to do.